nib-components/react-product-carousel/README.md

     );

 Can add a custom className.

+#Props

-Default value for prompt is 'Swipe to view our products'
+Prompt: Default value for prompt is 'Swipe to view our products'

 ## Change log